 The Machine Stops (1928)

 by E. M. Forster ((1879-1970)

-For example, automation became a 20th century threat, or some felt the threat was the conformity forced on the “organization man” demanded by the faceless corporation.
+For example, automation became a 20th century threat.
+Some felt the threat was the conformity forced on the “organization man” demanded by the faceless corporation.
 Machines such as UNIVAC seemed to be able to “think” and these and other ideas found their way into stories such as Huxley’s Brave New World and Orwell’s 1984.
-We must remember that such “forms” as those cited above are always symptoms of human unconscious behavior never the causes of human suffering.
+We must remember that such “forms” as those cited here are always symptoms of human unconscious behavior never the causes of human suffering.

 The Machine Stops is a science fiction story by a master storyteller.
 The “Machine” controls all of the people of the world enforcing a mind-numbing conformity just as P-B does in the world today despite the illusion of freedom.
 The false self is universally the same regardless of the nation, ethnic group or culture that might contain it.
 Human suffering has the same genesis regardless of where it occurs.
 We are kindred souls in that respect.